samharp/code-against-climate-change/README.md

 - [Global Carbon Atlas](http://www.globalcarbonatlas.org) is a platform to explore and visualize the most up-to-date data on carbon fluxes resulting from human activities and natural processes.
 - [Climate Impact Lab](http://www.impactlab.org/) is a collaboration of 30 climate scientists, economists, computational experts, researchers, analysts, and students from the US providing insights into climate change.
 - [The Gold Standard](https://www.goldstandard.org) manages best practice standards for climate and sustainable development interventions to maximise impact.
+- [Planetary Computer](https://planetarycomputer.microsoft.com/) by Microsoft combines a multi-petabyte catalog of global environmental data to allow researchers, developers, and other stakeholders acces to otherwise unobtainable data.

 ## 🔌 Energy